 These are some of my very favorite cookies but I’ll be lucky if I get any of them made this year.
-I’m supposed to close on my new home on 12/17 but sounds like they might push it to 12/20.
-Well, they promised before Christmas and that’s about what it will be!
+I’m supposed to close on my new home on 12/17 but sounds like they might push it to 12/20 (turns out it was 12/31!).
+Well, they promised before Christmas and I’m just hoping for that.
 Still, Grandma’s will be made even if I have to stop Santa on his journey and ask him to help!

 A nutty and not overly sweet cookie that is traditional over the holidays.

 - 2 cups pecans, toasted for 5-7 minutes in 350 degree oven (just until you can start to smell the nuts from the heat), cool